LANG=en

 2. How does it affect your client computer?

-The DriveLock Agent performs an initial scan of the entire system and creates a local whitelist.
-After completing this scan, the device is 'sealed' and only the applications that are on this whitelist are allowed to run.
 In addition, DriveLock creates several other rules which also include self-learning features; they do not require manual maintenance.
 These rules contain:

 If a user tries to run an application that is not included in any application control rule, a pop-up windows opens, informing the user that this application has been blocked.